 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: MIXED

-While eating a diet high in fruits and vegetables and low in red meats is scientifically proven to be beneficial, Dr. Greger takes it to a higher level promoting a 100% plant based diet.
-According to the Science Based Medicine website, Dr. Greger and NutritionFacts.org makes “zealot” like claims about the benefits of a vegan plant based diet.
-In their article, Science Based Medicine debunks one by one, many of Dr. Gregers claims.
-They also claim that NutritionFacts cherry picks information that will always favor veganism.
-NutritionFacts.org does provide some valuable information and certainly a diet high in fruits and vegetables is preferred, but Dr. Gregers claims are extreme.
+While eating a diet high in fruits and vegetables and low in red meats is scientifically beneficial, Dr. Greger takes it to a higher level promoting a 100% plant-based diet.
+According to the Science-Based Medicine website, Dr. Greger and NutritionFacts.org makes “zealot” like claims about the benefits of a vegan plant-based diet.
+In their article, Science-Based Medicine debunks one by one, many of Dr. Gregers claims.
+They also claim that NutritionFacts cherry-picks information that will always favor veganism.
+NutritionFacts.org does provide some valuable information, and indeed, a diet high in fruits and vegetables is preferred, but Dr. Greger’s claims are extreme.

 Overall, we rate NutritionFacts.org a moderate Pseudoscience source due to exaggerated health claims.
 (D. Van Zandt 10/9/2017) Updated (10/30/2021)